Mehrajuddin Wadoo: International career

 He scored the winning goal against Bangladesh in the SAFF Cup finals at Karachi in December 2005.
 He was also a member of the Indian squad that won Nehru Cup in 2007, the AFC Challenge Cup in 2008 and the Nehru Cup again in 2009.

 Awards & achievements

 4 times Winner, Federation Cup & IFA Shield.

 2 times Winner, Nehru Cup (2007 & 2009).

 Wadoo was the best right-back in the Hero ISL during Season 2 as he helped Chennaiyin FC to the coveted Hero ISL trophy, appearing 14 times for the Super Machans.

 Managerial career

 In 2021–22 season, Wadoo managed Sudeva Delhi and worked as coach of the J&K Sports Council.
 In September 2022, he was appointed head coach of I-League side Real Kashmir after departure of David Robertson.
 In midway of the 2022–23 season, he was succeeded by English manager Gifton Noel-Williams in the post, in February 2023.

 On 21 February 2023, Wadoo replaced Kibu Vicuña in the post of head coach of Mohammedan Sporting.
+The club struggled to avoided relegation, and managed to finish in eighth position.